lcmmichielsen/treeArches-reproducibility/README.md

 This repository contains jupyter notebooks to reproduce the results and figures from treeArches. treeArches is a framework around two existing methods: [scArches](https://github.com/theislab/scarches) and [scHPL](https://github.com/lcmmichielsen/scHPL).

 If you want to reproduce the complete results, you will have to install scArches and scHPL.
-If you just want to reproduce the figures, you can download the latent spaces we created from Zenodo (add link).
+If you just want to reproduce the figures, you can download the latent spaces we created from [Zenodo](https://doi.org/10.5281/zenodo.6786357).

 ### Installation & documentation